Palestinians and foreigners wait under scorching sun at the Allenby Bridge Crossing terminal, between Jordan and the West Bank, July 28, 2009.

 Attempts to persuade the Israelis to open the King Hussein Bridge on a 24-hour basis have generally failed.

-Why Not Just Drive Across the Bridge?
+Why Not Just Drive across the Bridge?

 Obviously, crossing the bridge would be much more convenient for Jerusalemites (and Palestinians generally) if they were allowed to drive their own cars or use public land transport from Jerusalem the whole way from home to their destination in Jordan.
-Israeli citizens (including Palestinians) with the same yellow-plated cars as Palestinian Jerusalemites are allowed to drive into Jordan via the Sheikh Hussein Bridge (after paying a temporary permit and local insurance); but Palestinian Jerusalemites must use the King Hussein Bridge, which means they can’t drive their own cars—because Jordan does not allow them or their Israeli car licensed cars to cross that bridge into Jordan.
+Israeli citizens (including Palestinians) with the same yellow-plated cars as Palestinian Jerusalemites are allowed to drive into Jordan via the Sheikh Hussein Bridge (after paying a temporary permit and local insurance); but Palestinian Jerusalemites must use the King Hussein Bridge, which means they can’t drive their own cars—because Jordan does not allow them or their Israeli-licensed cars to cross that bridge into Jordan.

 A road sign to the King Hussein Bridge crossing to Jordan, Jericho, West Bank, January 28, 2021